MixedRealityETHZ/AR_Journey_into_Movies/README.md

 4. The server localizes selected frames in the SfM model.
 5. A similarity transformation aligns the SfM coordinate system with the AR session.
 6. The original movie frame is overlaid onto the live camera view.
-7. The user captures photos with cinematic alignment of optional functions (filters, movie characters).
+7. The user captures photos with optional functions (filters, movie characters).

 ![Core Flow](core_flow.png)